A Vermont farmer decides to reinvent how goods are shipped to market; will the shipping gods listen?

 It’s not what you eat but when you eat it that impacts how your body burns it off.
 And not eating at the right time has an equally profound effect.

 Dead bodies are in short supply, a fact that might surprise you unless you’ve been through medical school or dissected a corpse.
 So to solve the shortage of real dead folks, anatomists decided to create virtual ones.

 What’s wrong with the tomatoes we eat now?
 A few things, explains, Harvey Klee, a molecular biologist and horticulturalist at the University of Florida.
 Number one is that growers are not paid to produce great-tasting fruit.
 Klee is merging plant genetics and the science of taste to build a better tomato.

 I grew up in a family of Russian scientists listening to bedtime stories about black holes and volcanoes.
-Now I edit science features at Nautilus and have written for The Atlantic, Psychology Today, Hemispheres, Modern Farmer and Scientific American, among others.
+Now I edit science features at Nautilus and have written for The Atlantic, Psychology Today, Hemispheres, Modern Farmer and Scientific American, among other publications.
 My other favorite topics to cover are travel and food.
-I studied journalism at Columbia University, and I am endlessly fascinated by poisons, parasites and poop.
+I specialize in narrative and longform writing, I am a culture shock junkie, and I am endlessly fascinated by poisons, parasites and poop.

 Thank you for visiting my site!
 You can browse through my recent stories by clicking on the top slider or going to my portfolio page.
-Make sure to read my feature story The Magic Poop Potion, which has just won the 2014 Front Page Award in Science Reporting hosted by the Newswomen’s Club of New York.
+Make sure to read my feature story The Magic Poop Potion, which won the 2014 Front Page Award in Science Reporting hosted by the Newswomen’s Club of New York.
+It is also a finalist in the Deadline Club Awards 2015 — in two different categories, so wish me luck!
 If you’d like to get in touch, send me a message from my contact page.
 Follow me on Twitter @linazeldovich